chpmk98/fruitninjacv/README.md

 Press 'S' to select hand skin sample.
 Use cursor to draw a bounding box to select the skin.
 Then, press 'ENTER' to begin game.

+A video demonstration of this game can be found here: https://drive.google.com/open?id=1UBPcETmNxO9XDearbvzjH0Zl92JsNMuO

 ```game.py``` uses skin detection and contours to get hand.
 ```fruitNinja.py``` uses skin detection.